 Ph.D., Geology - University of Wyoming, 1980

-- Structural controls on pluton emplacement in contractile tectonic settings
+- Structural controls on pluton emplacement in contractile (fold/thrust) tectonic settings

-AT THIS TIME I AM NOT ACCEPTING GRADUATE STUDENTS.
+NOTE: AT THIS TIME I AM NOT ACCEPTING GRADUATE STUDENTS FOR 2016.

 Current Graduate Students